blueGen135/blueGen135/README.md

 ### Hi there 👋
+I am Raaj K. I have been working as a Shopify developer and Wordpress for over six years.
+I am specialized  in creating fully customizable, mobile-first websites.
+I really enjoy learning new technologies related to web development like React, Vue.
+I also enjoy wireframing, ui, ux and design in general.
 <!--
 **blueGen135/blueGen135** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.